 The EPFO also helps you complete your registration with the E-challan online.
 Once you register at the EPFO e-Sewa portal, you get a unique ID and password.
 Using these, you can submit the data with your digital signatures and save it in a PDF.
-Once you print it out, you can have it approved, after which, your E-challan will be generated online.
+Once you print it out, you can have it approved, after which your E-challan will be generated online.

 There can be numerous instances where you have certain doubts, queries or complaints to make to the EPFO.
 The grievance management system for EPFO is a department that is adept and ready to reply to all your doubts, complaints, and issues.
 All you have to do is fill up a grievance registration form.
-In this form, you have to fill in all the relevant details like your status of membership, PF number, related EPFO office, and name of your establishment, address of your establishment, your name, address, phone number, and Email ID.
-Once you have filled all these details you can go ahead and describe the details of your grievance in the 'Grievance Description' section.
+In this form, you have to fill in all the relevant details like your membership status, PF number, related EPFO office, and name of your establishment, address of your establishment, your name, address, phone number, and Email ID.
+Once you have filled in all these details, you can go ahead and describe the details of your grievance in the 'Grievance Description' section.
 The grievance management system also lets you send reminders in case your grievances have not been addressed.
 You can also view the status of your registered complaint by entering the grievance registration number, password and captcha code.

 This service enables you to transfer your claims as and when you like.
 It also lets you view and manage all your transfer claims.
 Thus, you have the convenience to view, verify, approve and submit claims online.

-Registering with your company's EPF account will help your organisation provide all your employees the facility of EPF.
+Registering with your company's EPF account will help your organisation provide all your employees with the facility of EPF.
 Not only does this bring credibility to your organisation and help you create a responsible image for your company, but it also helps your employees feel more satisfied in their respective roles.

 Here is the list of the details you need to provide when registering for EPF.

-1. Details of the owner, including details of the designation and the address of the directors and the partners
+- Details of the owner, including details of the designation and the address of the directors and the partners

-2. Name and address of your company
+- Name and address of your company

-3. Details of the head offices and branches
+- Details of the head offices and branches

-4. The date of registration or incorporation of your company
+- The date of registration or incorporation of your company

-5. Details of all your employees and the strength of employees
+- Details of all your employees and the strength of employees

-6. The type of work done by your organisation
+- The type of work done by your organisation

-7. The legal details of your organisation
+- The legal details of your organisation

-8. The particulars related to wages and salaries
+- The particulars related to wages and salaries

-9. The details of the bank through which you perform all business transactions
+- The details of the bank through which you perform all business transactions

-10. The company's PAN details
+- The company's PAN details

-11. Submit a filled-out Performa for Coverage, along with submitting Form A and Annexure 1
+- Submit a filled-out Performa for Coverage, along with submitting Form A and Annexure 1

-Now that you know of all the details you need to provide, have a look at the step-by step procedure to register the EPF account for your company:
+Now that you know of all the details you need to provide, have a look at the step-by-step procedure to register the EPF account for your company: